WeblateOrg/weblate/docs/admin/projects.rst

     Email of commiter used on Weblate commits, the author will be always the real translator.
 On some VCS this might be not supported.
 Default value can be changed by :setting:`DEFAULT_COMMITER_EMAIL`.
+Push on commit
+    Whether any committed changes should be automatically pushed to upstream repository.
+Age of changes to commit
+    Configures how old changes (in hours) will be committed by :djadmin:`commit_pending` management command (usually executed by cron).
+    Default value can be changed by :setting:`COMMIT_PENDING_HOURS`.
 Language filter
     Regular expression which is used to filter translation when scanning for file mask.
 This can be used to limit list of languages managed by Weblate